ssteinerx/ssx-twisted-loggingserver/README.rst

   to it
 * Again, because it is network based, multiple Python processes on multiple servers can send log messages to it
-* It provides a centralized status page that provides:
+* It provides a centralized status page that shows
     1. Some statistics on the logging server itself
     2. A color coded, chronological listing of the most recent 300 log messages that is updated every 5 seconds.